bhaibhai20/interviewquestions/Questions.md

   Memory management in general, you can use malloc/free in C, new/delete in C++, and if you need to manage memory manually in Java, you could allocate a big ByteBuffer and manage allocations within it.

+Explain what 'path to root' means in the context of garbage collection.
+What are roots?

+  A root is an object or context from which it is known that referenced objects should not be garbage collected, e.g., a running method, a static field, JNI references, an object synchronized upon.

+  The path to root is the path of references between an object and a root that proves that the object should not be collected, e.g., if a static field x has a field y that in turn has a field z pointing to our object, that is the path.

+Examples of design patterns in the Java APIs.

+  Strategy - Comparator
+  Visitor - java.nio.file.FileVisitor
+  Factory - Basically all the DOM stuff, BorderFactory Singleton - Collections.EMPTY_LIST
+  Builder - DOM's DocumentBuilder, ProcessBuilder, StringBuilder Flyweight - Integer.valueOf maintaining a cache of -128 to +127.
+  Command - Runnable, Callable

+Write code for a simple implementation of HashMap/Hashtable

+  See src/main/java/Hash.java